alyssalew/my-smart-fridge/README.md

 MySmartFridge is a refrigerator management web application with Slack slash command integration.
 The application provides refrigerator contents tracking and food expiration date notifications.
 Since Slack is a multi-platform application, it gives you the ability to use MySmartFridge on your desktop or mobile device.

 The application is written in Python and takes advantage of the capability to create your own Slack apps for integration into Slack workspaces and channels.
-MySmartFridge is built on receiving and responding to Slack slash commands in the form of HTTP POST requests and sends notifications to Slack as an incoming webhook
+MySmartFridge is built on receiving and responding to Slack slash commands in the form of HTTP POST requests and sends notifications to Slack as an incoming webhook.

 ## Prerequisites
  - Necessary downloads/installations (both locally and remotely for